It hurts my legs, my lungs, my back, my tits.

 I run whether I’m healthy, sick with a flu, or anything else that isn’t laying me out on my death bed because I’m afraid if I give myself one excuse not to run it will lead to another, and in short order I’ll quit running.
 But I won’t quit, as long as the benefits serving my needs outweigh the hardships.

 The net is the new hip, slick and trendy way to market.
 And no doubt, there are great marketing opportunities online.
 Websites, landing pages, social media marketing, email blasts, analytics…etc, are TOOLS to market with.
 But marketing online, or offline, IS THE SAME THING.
 The basic principles of marketing must be applied to sell (beyond the freakish, short-lived fad), and grow any company.

-Print, online, or on the friggin moon, Marketing is selling BENEFITS to fill a NEED.
+Print, online, or on the friggin moon, Marketing is selling BENEFITS to fill a WANT.
 Advertising, PR, branding, visual design, copywriting, marketing communications are, or should be, developed, designed and produced to SELL products/services/ideas/message.

 Marketing 101— IN ORDER (“Ready, Aim, Fire!”):

 3. Launch marketing campaigns: Motivate people to act—to click, to subscribe, try, or purchase your offering, or buy into your message.

 The principles of Marketing may be simple, but motivating people to bend to our will is not easy.
 Beyond the primary building blocks of any campaign, beginning with Productization, at the core of effective Marketing is psychology.
 Online, or on Mars, understanding your customer’s and potential customer’s psychology is mandatory if you want the greatest response to your marketing efforts.
 Marketing pros study people, not code, since coding, especially with ever-emerging technologies, is time consuming to learn, and generally requires a different kind of awareness than psychology.
 I’ve yet to meet a web developer who’s demonstrated mastery in marketing.
 Competent at software development means they’re investing their time in technology, not in the study of human behavior.